 EMBRYOLOGY provides a concise and highly illustrated text, which confines its descriptions to those that are relevant for modern undergraduate and postgraduate medical courses, and similar courses in other related disciplines.
 An appreciation of embryology is essential to understand topological relationships in gross anatomy and to explain many congenital anomalies.
-Each chapter is supplemented by clinical point boxes and by key revision points.
+Each chapter is supplemented by clinical point ‘boxes’ and by key revision points.

 - 8th June 2009

-Imprint: Churchill Livingstone
+- Churchill Livingstone

 For me embryology is just a subsection of anatomy, so this book is perfect: easy to dip into with the main stages of development split into distinct chapters, a far cry from other thick embryology texts that are both consuming in terms of both time and money.

 Clinical and summary boxes can be found in each chapter, and are ideal for last minute cramming, and the glossary is well suited to the MCQ nature of medical exams.
 I would recommend this book to anyone who views embryology as a compulsory part of his or her anatomy course. - Medical Student, University of Cambridge

 Barry Mitchell, BSc, MSc, PhD, FIBMS, FIBiol, Dean, Faculty of Health and Life Sciences, De Montfort University, Leicester, UK

 Dean, Faculty of Health and Life Sciences, De Montfort University, Leicester, UK